MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-and-activate-a-segment.md

 As a sequence manager, you create segments (groups of records) by defining different conditions for each segment.
 After a segment is activated, any record that satisfies the conditions that are defined for the segment becomes a member of the segment.
 A sequence that is connected to the segment is then automatically connected to records in the segment.
 You don't have to manually connect the sequence to a new record when it's created in Dynamics 365 Sales.

 > [!NOTE]
+> - Only active records are assigned to segments.
+For example, when a lead is qualified, it becomes a read-only record and creates a new opportunity record.
+This lead isn't considered for segmentation, because it's now read-only and is no longer active.
-> You can have a maximum of 250 active segments in an organization at any time.
+> - You can have a maximum of 250 active segments in an organization at any time.
 To increase the limit for active segments, contact Microsoft Support for help.

 ## License and role requirements